Team-Dolan/CollaBiz/README.md

-# Community collaboration in the context of COVID-19
+# Business collaboration in the context of COVID-19 and future networking use

 This solution starter was created by technologists from IBM.